fenok/articles/body-stretching/body-stretching.en.md

 ## The missing way

-I dare to suggest another way of stretching the `body` element to the full viewport height without the above-mentioned issues.
-The core idea is to use flexbox, which allows a child element to stretch to its parent dimensions even if these dimensions aren't fixed, without losing the ability to grow further.
+I suggest another way of stretching the `body` element to the full viewport height without the above-mentioned issues.
+The core idea is to use flexbox, which enables a child element to stretch even to a parent with non-fixed dimensions while retaining the ability to grow further.

-We apply `min-height: 100%` to the `html` element, stretching it to the full _minimal_ viewport height and letting it grow even further as necessary.
-We then apply `display: flex` and `flex-direction: column` to it, making it a flex-container with vertical main axis.
-Finally, we apply `flex-grow: 1` to the `body` element, stretching it to the `html` height and letting it grow with its content as well.
+First, we apply `min-height: 100%` to the `html` element to stretch it to the full _minimal_ viewport height.
+Then we use `display: flex` and `flex-direction: column` to turn it into a flex-container with a vertical main axis.
+Finally, we apply `flex-grow: 1` to the `body` element, thereby stretching it to the `html` height.

 The `align-self` property of the `body` element implicitly has the `stretch` value, so the `body` width already matches the `html` width.